vaioco/vaioco.github.io/_posts/ART/2016-01-27-arthook-howto.markdown

 The framework is compiled as static library so it can be directly included into your NDK project.
 The shared library will be injected into the application's memory (or into zygote) using the tool _hijack_.

-To compile ARTHook you can use the script _build.sh_, it will produce the shared object into _arthook\_demo/libs/_.
+To compile ARTDroid you can use the script _build.sh_, it will produce the shared object into _arthook\_demo/libs/_.
 Push the following files to the device (paths are from repo root dir):

 {% highlight bash linenos %}
 //pushing hijack from adbi